ajcadran/xml-to-linkpage/README.md

-__This node app allows the user to turn a formatted XML file into a static Linktree style webpage__
+__This app allows the user to turn a formatted XML file into a static Linktree style webpage__

 ## Install